-Module designation Indonesian Language (IPB106) Semester(s) in which the module is taught 1 Person responsible for the module Dr. Endang Sri Wahyuni, SS, M.Si Language Bahasa Indonesia Relation to curriculum Compulsory courses for undergraduate program Teaching methods Lecturer presentation, discussion, literature content observation, group discussion, case study, blended learning Workload Lecture $: 1 \times 50 \min \times 14 meetings$ $= 700 \min (11.6 hours)$ Assignment $: 1 \times 60 \min \times 14 meetings$ $= 840 \min (14 hours)$ Self-activity $: 1 \times 60 \min \times 14 meetings$ $= 840 \min (14 hours)$ Practical class $: 1 \times 170 \min \times 14 meetings$ $= 2380 \min (39.7 hours)$ Total $= 4760 \min (79.3 hours)$ Credit points 2 SCH x 1.44 = 2.88 ECTS Required and recommended prerequisites for joining the module - Module objectives/intended learning outcomes Able to explain the concept of language, the history of the Indonesian language, the position of the Indonesian language, the functions of the Indonesian language Able to explain and identify linguistic aspects, ranging from simple levels of spelling, vocabulary, sentences, paragraphs, to types of text Able to correct language errors Able to use the written and spoken variety of Indonesian in accordance with the rules Mastering the skills and application of steps for writing scientific papers which include the pre-writing stage, writing stage, and editing stage Able to communicate verbally properly and correctly and able to present research results Course description This course contains material that increases the sense of national love in the form of the history of the Indonesian language.
+Module designation Indonesian Language (IPB106) Semester(s) in which the module is taught 1 Person responsible for the module Dr. Endang Sri Wahyuni, SS, M.Si Language Bahasa Indonesia Relation to curriculum Compulsory courses for undergraduate program Teaching methods Lecturer presentation, discussion, literature content observation, group discussion, case study, blended learning Workload Lecture : 1 × 50 min × 14 meetings = 700 min (11.6 hours) Assignment : 1 × 60 min × 14 meetings = 840 min (14 hours) Self-activity : 1 × 60 min × 14 meetings = 840 min (14 hours) Practical class : 1 × 170 min × 14 meetings = 2380 min (39.7 hours) Total = 4760 min (79.3 hours) Credit points 2 SCH x 1.44 = 2.88 ECTS Required and recommended prerequisites for joining the module - Module objectives/intended learning outcomes Able to explain the concept of language, the history of the Indonesian language, the position of the Indonesian language, the functions of the Indonesian language Able to explain and identify linguistic aspects, ranging from simple levels of spelling, vocabulary, sentences, paragraphs, to types of text Able to correct language errors Able to use the written and spoken variety of Indonesian in accordance with the rules Mastering the skills and application of steps for writing scientific papers which include the pre-writing stage, writing stage, and editing stage Able to do simple research and then compile it into a paper according to the field of science Able to communicate verbally properly and correctly and able to present research results Course description This course contains material that increases the sense of national love in the form of the history of the Indonesian language.
 Materials related to improving language skills in the form of writing effective sentences include spelling, word selection, and structure.
 Materials for reading and writing skills are in the form of paragraph preparation techniques, text preparation, reading selection, critical thinking, and preparation of scientific papers.
 The material for oral language skills is in the form of oral presentation.
 Examination forms Written examination, Presentation, Project-based learning assessment Study and examination requirements Cognitive : midterm exam, final exam, quizzes, assignments Psychomotor : practice Affective : Assessed from the element /variables achievement, namely (a) Contributions (attendance, active, role, initiative, language), (b) Being on time, (c) Effort